yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/infrastructure-setup.md

 the latest versions of the packages.
 You can then run `helm search repo osdfir-charts` to see the available charts.

-To install the Yeti and Timesketch chart using a release name of `my-release`:
+To install the Yeti and Timesketch chart, pick a release name of your chose, for example, using a release name of `my-release`, run the following:

 ```console
 helm install my-release osdfir-charts/osdfir-infrastructure \
 --set global.turbinia.enabled=false
 ```

+> **Note:** Using `--set global.turbinia.enabled` disables the Turbinia deployment from being installed given it is not being used as part of this guide and is enabled by default otherwise.

 To uninstall the chart: